-I love irony, especially when it’s funny.
-For my dollar, irony may be the best and most clever of all vehicles for delivering comedy in its rawest form to an understanding recipient.
+I love ironic humor.
+A well-timed pie to the face makes for a great laugh, but a cleverly composed bit of irony produces a rare, guilty sort of chuckle unlike other brands of comedy.
 I also believe strongly in charity, good will, and civic engagement, and I have a tremendous respect for those that dedicate even a portion of their lives to promoting those ideals.
-All that being said, entering a ballpark with the proclamation “Optimist Park – Home of the Blues” on its scoreboard incited an instantaneous and audible chuckle from me.
+All that being said, entering a ballpark with the proclamation “Optimist Park – Home of the Blues” on its scoreboard incited an instantaneous and audible snicker from me.
 (If you don’t get it, I’ll explain later.)

 The 2016 State Tournament opened on an unfortunately rainy weekend.
 So rainy, in fact, that Hutchinson, one of the tournament’s co-hosting cities’ field became unplayable, forcing games to be moved south to fortunately drier and prepared Brownton.
 As we headed west from our Twin Cities home base to Litchfield, intending to begin our day with the Beaudreau’s (Saint Cloud) Saints’ matchup with the Coon Rapids Redbirds, games were reported on as scheduled.
 Upon our arrival, however, we realized that passing showers had delayed the early game, and we were still in the middle of the 11am scheduled contest between the Blaine Fusion and the Duluth Express.
 In The Home of the Blues, State Tournament dreams would crumble for Duluth in a 7 inning mercy-rule loss, with Blaine advancing by a score of 16-4, bringing the first pitch of the early afternoon game closer to its scheduled start time.